 I'm a general computer geek here at the Space Sciences Laboratory, on and off

-for over 18 years now, spending most of that time working on several
+for about 20 years now, spending most of that time working on several

 SETI projects, including

 More details about my work are in the Frequenty Asked Questions below.

 I am a also a professional musician.
 Weird, adventurous stuff, mostly.

 In the last few years played hundreds of shows in over 20 countries.

 More information about all that can be found on my